keymanapp/keyman/ios/README.md

 the views specific to the Keyman app, while the core functionality is found in KeymanEngine.framework.

 ### Building
-To build Keyman for iOS, please run the build.sh build script within this folder.
+To build Keyman for iOS, please run the build.sh build script within this folder against the `:app` target.
-You will need to run with the command-line argument `-no-codesign` or establish alternate code-signing permissions to complete the build for the final app.
+You will need to run with the command-line argument `--debug` or establish alternate code-signing permissions to complete the build for the final app.
+  - Thus:  `./build.sh build:engine --debug`

 To run the app within a simulator after build.sh is completed,
 1. Open **keymanios.xcworkspace** in Xcode.
 2. Run the Keyman target.

 The Keyman app relies on KeymanEngine.framework, which will automatically be rebuilt by Xcode whenever it is changed.

+Each individual component also possesses its own separate build script; this folder's `./build.sh` can be used to run any and all of them as desired.

+For CI builds, note the parallel `./ci.sh` - this is the primary script used to launch builds as part of our continuous integration processes.
+It may be used to set configuration for calls of the primary `./build.sh` and others.

 ### Running the app on a physical device
 In order to test any code changes on a physical device, Apple requires that an app be code-signed.
 (Note that code-signing is not necessary for Simulator runs.)
 The quickest way to handle this for personal testing: